Michael Eriksson

 This a discussion of various techniques, observations, and issues relating to debugging, with a main focus on finding a known bug—not necessarily by using a debugger.
 A debugger is an enormously valuable tool; however, most developers have an over-focus on debuggers, and lack the skills to use other techniques.
 Correspondingly, parts of this page will deliberately preach the use of such over debuggers: Praising debuggers would merely be preaching to the choir.

-The articles on bug tracking and test cases may also be of interest.
+The articles on bug tracking and test cases might also be of interest.

 Understand the problem